MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 1. On the **Custom deployment** blade, click **Edit template**.

 1. On the **Edit template** blade, in the section displaying the content of the template, insert the following code starting with line **20** (directly underneath the `    "resources": [` line):

+ >**Note**: If you are using a tool that pastes the code in line by line intellisense may add extra brackets causing validation errors.
+You may want to paste the code into notepad first and then paste it into line 20.

    ```json
         {